 - Be aware of your surroundings.
-Look ahead of you on the trail.
+Look where you are stepping as you hike.

-- Don’t pick up any big rocks.
+- Don’t lift big rocks.
 Snakes like to hide under these.

 - Be cautious when gathering firewood.
 Snakes like to hang out in piles of sticks.